rbturnbull/torchapp/README.rst

 Command-Line Interface
 =======================

 Command-line interfaces are created simply by using the Poetry package management tool.
-Just add a line like this in :code:`pyproject.toml`
+Just add line like this in :code:`pyproject.toml` (assuming your package is called ``iris``):

 .. code-block:: toml

+    iris = "iris.apps:IrisApp.main"
-    logistic = "logistic.apps:LogisticRegressionApp.main"
+    iris-tools = "iris.apps:IrisApp.tools"

 Now we can train with the command line:

 .. code-block:: bash

-    logistic train training_csv_path
+    iris-tools train --csv training_csv_path

 All the arguments for the dataloader and the model can be set through arguments in the CLI.
 To see them run

 .. code-block:: bash

-    logistic train -h
+    iris-tools train --help

 Predictions are made like this:

 .. code-block:: bash

-    logistic predict data_csv_path
+    iris --csv data_csv_path

+See information for other commands by running:

+    iris-tools --help

 Hyperparameter Tuning
 =======================

-All the arguments in the dataloader and the model can be tuned using Weights & Biases (W&B) hyperparameter sweeps (https://docs.wandb.ai/guides/sweeps).
-In Python, simply run:
+All the arguments in the dataloader and the model can be tuned using a variety of hyperparameter tuning libraries including.

+In Python run this:

 .. code-block:: python